 We do have the power to choose to take the wheel when it comes to negative thinking.
 By doing so, we can construct a more positive reality for ourselves.

 We may not be able to fight biology and always be in the moment.
-But, you can reprogram your autopilot so that it takes you where you want to go.
+But you can reprogram your autopilot so that it takes you where you want to go.
 With some tweaking, your autopilot can work for you, not against you.

+Take the idea of doomscrolling, which became so popular during the COVID pandemic that Merriam-Webster added it to the list of “words we’re watching.”
 Doomscrolling involves “the tendency to continue to surf or scroll through bad news, even though that news is saddening, disheartening, or depressing.”

 You can’t choose all of your thoughts, but you can choose what you’re exposed to.
 The more intentional you are with your environment, the more you can reprogram your brain.
 Here are a few ways to get started.